nerves-keyboard/xebow/design/architecture/component-flow.md

 Notes:
 - This sounds generic and may be in the wrong place.
 AFK candidate?

+#### Keyboard

+The logical functionality of a keyboard.
+It accepts physical or emulated events of keys being pressed/released, handles keyboard state, and outputs keyboard events (like triggering HID reports).

 #### KeyMatrix

 The Keybow's key matrix.